 Hummingbirds are not typically associated with winter, but depending on where you are birding during the colder months of the year is possible to see and enjoy these flying jewels even in cold regions.
-Winter hummingbirds are nothing new, and sightings in North America have been noticed since the 1950s.
+Winter hummingbirds are nothing new, and sightings in North America have been recorded since the 1950s.
 Due to more interest in these tiny birds and a better availability of supplemental feeders, however, more and more hummingbirds have been staying further north during the winter since the 1990s.

 Winter Hummingbird Species

 There are several species of hummingbirds in North America that can be regularly seen during the winter, but when is winter?
-In regions where summer hummingbirds are regular visitors, the winter months for off-season hummingbirds are generally considered from mid-October through mid-March.
+In regions where summer hummingbirds are regular visitors, the winter months for off-season hummingbirds are generally considered from late October through mid-March.
 A shorter winter is common in southern locations while a longer winter is the norm in the north.

 - Anna's Hummingbird: This western hummingbird is a year-round resident of the Pacific coast from northern Baja to as far north as Vancouver and southern British Columbia.
 They are also found year-round in southwestern Arizona and northwestern Mexico.